Shigar (East Syriac diocese)

-The Diocese of Shigar and Beth ʿArabaye was an East Syriac diocese of the Church of the East in the metropolitan province of Nisibis, centred on the town of Sinjar.
-The diocese is attested between the sixth and fourteenth centuries.
+The Diocese of Shigar and Beth ʿArabaye were an East Syriac diocese of the Church of the East in the metropolitan province of Nisibis, centred on the town of Sinjar.
+The diocese is attested between the sixth and the fourteenth centuries.

 History

 The Nestorian diocese of Shigar was founded in the sixth century, probably to counter the growing influence of the Jacobites in the region.
 The full name of the diocese was Shigar and DIN, and it covered the desert region to the north of Sinjar, where there were several Nestorian monasteries.
 Six Nestorian bishops of Shigar are attested between the sixth and the fourteenth centuries.
 The first of these bishops, Bawai, is mentioned in 563.
 The last, Yohannan, was present at the consecration of the patriarch Timothy II in 1318.

 It is not clear when the diocese of Shigar came to an end.
 The Shigar region seems to have had a small Nestorian community up to the seventeenth century, and may even have had a bishop from time to time.
-A metropolitan 'Glanan Imech' (possibly DIN), of 'Sciugar' is mentioned in the report of 1607, and may have been a bishop of Shigar.
-According to a Yezidi tradition, the last Nestorian 'metropolitan' of Sinjar died around 1660, and the region's few remaining Nestorian Christians become Yezidis.
+A metropolitan 'Glanan Imech' (possibly DIN), of 'Sciugar', is mentioned in the report of 1607, and may have been a bishop of Shigar.
+According to a Yezidi tradition, the last Nestorian 'metropolitan' of Sinjar died around 1660, and the region's few remaining Nestorian Christians became Yezidis.
 It is difficult to say whether there is any truth in this tradition.